Content code

 Corps

 Some containers, rather than being hermetically sealed, have porous walls, i.e. walls with tiny holes.
 Gas particles can then, by chance of collision, pass through these small openings and escape into the environment.
 This is known as effusion.
 A slowly deflating helium balloon is an example of effusion.
-Oxygen and carbon dioxide passing through the walls of blood capillaries is another.
+Oxygen and carbon dioxide passing through the walls of capillaries is another.

 Content